interlock-network/interlock-docs/whitepaper.md

 open an account on the Interlock Network, link it to the extension, and we will deposite some amount of Inter Tokens into their account.
 As they use the extension they will get a variable-time and variable-quantity reward for using it.
-They can also get additional Inter Tokens if they verify that a link dangerous &mdash; though this is opt-in as it would require us to request that verification from a random subset of users that are not too tightly connected on the Interlock Network.
-The extension will also be extended to allow sharing of links from the browser on the Interlock Network.
-Users can also flag webpages as either being malicious or *containing* malicious content (i.e. a comment on reddit or a video on youtube).
-And finally the extension can also be used to explore the data stored in the Interlock Network.

-Naturally, we encourage the community to create alternative extensions.
-For example an extension that mimics the old StumbleUpon extension would be very cool to see.
-Also an extension that mimics the functionality of Google Reader, but for Interlock Network shares rather than actual RSS feeds.
+If the extension mistakenly locks a page a user can unlock it.
+If an extension does not lock a page, a user can flag it.
+Pages that have been flagged or unlocked are designated as *grey-area-entities*.
+Users can also get additional Inter Tokens if they are willing to *stake* a grey-area-entity.
+If we determine that a staked grey-area-entity is actually malicious, the user will lose the Inter Tokens that have been staked.
+If, on the other hand, the grey-area-entity is *not* malicious the user will earn a percent-reward on the amount staked.
+This risk/reward arrangement incentivises users to only stake on sites that have only been mistakenly flagged by our heuristics or by another user.
+This staking-information also helps Interlock refine and sharpen its heuristics.
+And this is just the bare-bones, minimum-viable-product-functionality &mdash; in later releases, users will also be able flag webpages as *containing* malicious content (i.e. a comment on reddit or a video on youtube), effectively crowdsourcing moderation.

 ## KYC
 The **Know Your Customer** laws are an interesting example of laws that require establishing the trustworthiness of a customer.
 In principle it is basically the same concept as checking whether a website is legitimate or fraudulent or whether an account on the Interlock Network is highly regarded or shunned.
 Obviously, if all transactions happened on the Interlock Network &mdash; or on *any* blockchain &mdash; KYC laws would be trivial to implement.
 That is one of the nice side effects of complete transparency.
-We can combine the data on the Interlock Network with data &mdash; *anonymized* of course &mdash; that we gather from the extension to help the relevant Web3.0 financial institutions (i.e. namely crypto-exchanges and banks that want to jump onto the DeFi train) stay in compliance with the KYC regulations.
+We can combine the data collected by the Interlock Network with data &mdash; *anonymized* of course &mdash; that we gather from the extension to help the relevant Web3.0 financial institutions (i.e. namely crypto-exchanges and banks that want to jump onto the DeFi train) stay in compliance with the KYC regulations.

 ## Cryptonomics
 ### Interlock Token